One of the questions we get asked the most here at Prim & Prep is how to grow a thick, attractive beard.

 Companies don’t make products where there is no demand for them.

-Add that to out bulging inbox packed with repetitions on the theme of “how to straighten a beard” questions, and we know this is something a lot of people are looking for.
+Add that to our bulging inbox packed with repetitions on the theme of “how to straighten a beard” and “how to straighten a curly beard” questions, and we know this is something a lot of people are looking for.

 But here’s the catch.